-Does Brand matter in the age of the Promiscuous Shopper?
+Does Brand matter in the age of Shopper Promiscuity?

 Our once tried-and-true consumer “path to purchase” has died.
 In its place are shoppers that many call promiscuous – they are more willing than ever to leave one brand for another.